Balance is Essence: Accelerating Sparse Training via Adaptive Gradient Correction: Additional Experimental Results

 \subsection{Comparison with Momentum-based Methods}

-The momentum-based approach works well in general, but it still suffers from optimization difficulties due to sparsity constraints.
+To some extent, our AGENT is designed with a similar idea to the momentum-based method~\citep{qian1999momentum, ruder2016overview}, where old gradients are used to improve the current batch gradient.
+The momentum-based approach works well in dense settings.
+However, the momentum-based method still suffers from optimization difficulties due to sparsity constraints.
+The reason is that it does not take into account sparse and adversarial training characteristics such as the reduced correlation between current and previous gradients and potential bias of gradient estimator, and fails to provide an adaptive balance between old and new information.
+When the correlation is low, the momentum-based method can still incorporate too much of the old information and increase the gradient variance or bias.
+In contrast, our AGENT is designed for sparse and adversarial training and can establish finer adaptive control over how much information we should take from the old to help the new.

 For example, in our baseline SGD, following the original code base, we have also added momentum to the optimizer.
 However, as shown in the pink curves in Figure 2, it still has training instability and convergence problems.
 The reason is that they do not take into account the sparse and adversarial training characteristics and cannot provide an adaptive balance between old and new information.

 Our method AGENT is designed for sparse and adversarial training and can establish a finer control over how much information we should get from the old to help the new.
 To demonstrate the importance of this fine-grained adaptive balance, we do ablation studies in Section 6.4.
 In "Fixed $c_t$", we set $c_t=0.1$ and test the convergence rate without the adaptive control.
 We find that the adaptive balance (ours) outperforms "Fixed $c_t$" in almost all cases, especially in adversarial training.
 For standard training, "Fix $c_t$" provides similar convergence rates to our method, while ours tends to have better final scores.